 Uganda's Drought-Breaking Journey of Historic Proportions

-Qualifying for any significant football tournament gives every nation the optimism for any reason.
-For some countries, that opportunity also includes banishing years and even decades of heartbreaks, particularly for those countries seeking to return to the glory days of decades past.
+Qualifying for any football tournament provides every nation the optimism for any reason.
+For some countries, that opportunity includes banishing years and even decades of heartbreaks, particularly for those countries pursuing to return to the glory days of decades past.

 Uganda qualified for the 2017 African Cup of Nations in its final qualifier at home, and its journey to reaching the tournament involved resiliency and the vital results.